 Secondly, Ian recommends tweaking a couple of Yoast settings for telling Google NOT to display tags or author archives in its search engine because they can outrank your posts.

-If this is “geek-tech” talk is over your head, don’t fret because Ian lays out the nuts n’ bolts of all this essential SEO stuff in an easy-to-digest and execute way.
+If this “geek-tech” talk is over your head, don’t fret because Ian lays out the nuts n’ bolts of all this essential SEO stuff in an easy-to-digest-and-execute way.

 #9: Using Free Keyword Tools